 When checking out used Honda Civics, there are years that you want to avoid just because they came with a long list of issues.
 Some of the most common issues per year are listed below, helping you avoid them.

 This year was the year of the fuses, where it seemed like the brand was suffering from heating issues.
-In the most extreme cases, HVAC systems had to be replaced entirely, which came with costs up to $200.
+In the most extreme cases, HVAC systems had to be replaced entirely, with costs up to $200.

 HOW MANY SPARK PLUGS DOES A DIESEL ENGINE HAVE?

 The answer to this question isn’t as simple as you’d expect.
-Let’s look explore the difference between gas and diesel engines and explore just how many spark plugs a diesel engine actually has.
+Let’s explore the difference between gas and diesel engines and explore just how many spark plugs a diesel engine actually has.

 Civic Years to Avoid: The Takeaway